 Winter Parking Restrictions

-NOTE: Winter Parking Restrictions are not in effect at this time.
+NOTE: Winter Parking Restrictions will go into effect at 8 a.m., Wednesday, February 27.
 Visit the snow season parking page to see if a Snow Emergency is in effect.

 Some winters, when we have a large accumulation of snow, the City may put Winter Parking Restrictions into place.
 When streets are narrowed by large piles of snow along the curb, for public safety reasons, Winter Parking Restrictions are put into place to limit parking to one side of many streets.
 That way, emergency vehicles and everyone else can continue to get around town.
 The restrictions prohibit parking on the even numbered side of non-Snow Emergency Routes until April 1, or until City officials announce conditions warrant that they may be lifted.